Lung cancer: Treatment

 Treatment for lung cancer depends on the cancer's specific cell type, how far it has spread, and the person's health.
-Common treatments for early stage cancers include surgical removal of the tumor, chemotherapy, and radiation therapy.
-For later stage cancers, chemotherapy and radiation therapy are combined with newer targeted molecular therapies and immune checkpoint inhibitors.
+Common treatments for early stage cancer includes surgical removal of the tumor, chemotherapy, and radiation therapy.
+For later-stage cancer, chemotherapy and radiation therapy are combined with newer targeted molecular therapies and immune checkpoint inhibitors.
 All lung cancer treatment regimens are combined with lifestyle changes and palliative care to improve quality of life.